adamuso/zig-xtra/README.md

 ## `eql` pattern

 `equality` allows for automatic deep equality check using `eql` member functions.
+This can be more useful than `std.meta.eql` because it allows for custom equality check when user define `eql` function in struct.

 For full example check [equality example](examples/equality-example.zig).